genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/02_services.md

 ## Introduction

 Services encompass a specific function with a well defined purpose.
 They are available to any component in the application and are used for jobs that don't involve application logic.
-Differentiating services from components increases modularity but there are **_cross-cutting concerns_** we need to keep any eye out for.
+Differentiating between services and components increases modularity but there are **_cross-cutting concerns_** we need to keep any eye out for.
 These can result in scattering (code duplication) or tangling (significant dependencies between systems).

 ## GPALX services